-You can secure your storage account with Role-Based Access Control (RBAC).
+You can secure your storage account with Azure role-based access control (Azure RBAC).
 Restricting access based on the need to know and least privilege security principles is imperative for organizations that want to enforce Security policies for data access.
 These access rights are granted by assigning the appropriate Azure role to groups and applications at a certain scope.
 You can use Azure built-in roles, such as Storage Account Contributor, to assign privileges to users.
-Access to the storage keys for a storage account using the Azure Resource Manager model can be controlled through Role-Based Access Control (RBAC).
+Access to the storage keys for a storage account using the Azure Resource Manager model can be controlled through Azure RBAC.

 Shared Access Signature

 A shared access signature (SAS) provides delegated access to resources in your storage account.
 The SAS means that you can grant a client limited permissions to objects in your storage account for a specified period and with a specified set of permissions.
 You can grant these limited permissions without having to share your account access keys.